James-Oswald/jamesoswald.dev/content/posts/alpha-existential-graphs-4.md

 ![Insertion Examples](/blog/AEGIntro/InsertionExamples.png)

 What is really going on here?
-Formally this rule corresponds to the rule in propositional logic known as "Strengthening the Antecedent" represented in propositional logic by the tautology:
+Formally this rule corresponds to the rule in propositional logic known as "Strengthening the Antecedent"\[3\] represented in propositional logic by the tautology:
 $$(A \rightarrow B) \rightarrow ((A \land C) \rightarrow B)$$ This says that if we know $A$ implies $B$ then we know that $A \land C$ also implies $B$.
 This is clearly because due to $A$ implies $B$, we know $A$ alone is sufficient for $B$, thus regardless of what else is added to the antecedent, we can be sure $B$ will follow.